kessotolo/ConversationalCommerce/frontend/docs/ARCHITECTURE.md

 5. **Import Types Explicitly**: Use `import type` syntax for type-only imports
 6. **Complete Refactorings Fully**: When moving code, update all import references throughout the codebase
 7. **Use Linting Rules**: Configure ESLint to enforce proper import patterns

+### Team Knowledge Sharing & Onboarding

+#### Import Standards for All Team Members

+As our codebase now fully adheres to absolute import patterns with the `@/` alias, all team members should follow these guidelines:

+- **Never use relative imports** (`../` or `./`) for cross-module references
+- Use ESLint's import rules to automatically check for import correctness
+- New modules should be organized to fit within the existing module boundaries
+- Import from the most specific module possible (don't bypass module boundaries)
+- When onboarding new developers, emphasize our import standards as a key architectural principle

+These consistent practices ensure our modular monolith architecture remains maintainable and scalable as the team and codebase grow.

 ### Prohibited Import Patterns